MicrosoftDocs/customer-insights/ci-docs/segments.md

 If you use segments in apps, which are based on the same Microsoft Dataverse organization that is connected with Customer Insights, you can track the usage of a segment.
 For [Customer Insights segments used in customer journeys of Dynamics 365 Marketing](/dynamics365/marketing/real-time-marketing-ci-profile), the system informs you about the usage of that segment.

 When editing a segment that is being used within the Customer Insights environment, or in a customer journey in Marketing, a banner in the [segment builder](segment-builder.md) informs you about the dependencies.
-You can inspect the dependency details directly from the banner or by selecting **Usage** in the segment builder.
+Inspect the dependency details directly from the banner or by selecting **Usage** in the segment builder.

 The **Segment usage** pane shows the details about the usage of this segment in Dataverse-based apps.
 For segments used in customer journeys, you’ll find a link to inspect the journey in Marketing where this segment is used.
-If you have permissions to access the Marketing app, you can access more details there.
+If you have permissions to access the Marketing app, view more details there.

 :::image type="content" source="media/segment-usage-pane.png" alt-text="Side pane with details of the segment usage in the segment builder.":::